 A strong recommendation letter lays out a case for why you will fit well in a particular program.
 This is easier to accomplish after a cycle or two of writing your personal and research statements and showing them to a faculty member for advice.
 Writing is hard and scheduling time with people can be hard, so it is difficult to do all of this in a rush.

 It is usually easier for a recommender to work on all of your letters at once, so it is helpful if you complete all of your applications within a day or two.

 Some schools don't enable recommender access to their systems until the student completes all other parts of the application.
 Because some schools ask recommenders to weigh in on questions specific to that school, it is important for you to reveal the recommender forms to your recommenders as early as you can.

 Overall, I would suggest that in early October you talk to one or two faculty members about your educational goals and do a "solid draft" version of every part of one school's application (maybe two).
 At that point you'll have a sufficient understanding of the overall workload to plan intelligently.

 If you took a class from me, and need written certification that you demonstrated proficiency with a particular skill set, I am generally willing to help.
-However, there are two issues you should consider before requesting a letter from me.
+However, there are some issues you should consider before requesting a letter from me.

 Please do not ask me to certify things which are untrue or which I do not have knowledge of.
 For example, if you took 15-410 from me, that does not provide me with any basis for certifying that you are proficient in C++ (I honestly have no idea).
 It also does not provide me with any basis for certifying that you are proficient at "Linux kernel programming"--you may indeed be, and that may be due in part to things you studied in my class, but that topic was not covered in my class, so I can't sign a letter that says it was.
 Also, if you took a class from me, I will not sign a letter claiming that I was your advisor or research supervisor.